evgenyb/evgenyb.github.io/_posts/2020-11-05-blue-green-azure-application-gateway.md

 * Application Gateway receives traffic from the `api29cc67d2.foo-bar.org` listener
 * AGW uses `canary` routing rule
-* AGW identifies that `canary` routing rule uses `CanaryRewrite` Rewrite set
+* AGW identifies that `canary` routing rule has `CanaryRewrite` rewrite set assigned
 * AGW will add `Redirect-To` header with value `green` to the request
 * Request is sent to the APIM backend
 * APIM policy identifies that header `Redirect-To` exists with value `green` and routes the request to the `green` App Service

-Next time I will describe how to test inactive slot when your APIM is deployed into a private VNet with [Internal](https://docs.microsoft.com/en-us/azure/api-management/api-management-using-with-vnet?WT.mc_id=AZ-MVP-5003837) mode and you don't want to expose it publicly neither with Azure Front Door nor with Application Gateway.
+Next time I will describe how to test inactive slot just by using the built-in APIM functionality.
 Stay tuned!

 ## Useful links